 Unfortunately the highlighted card, even though it moves based on keyboard input, is not the element with keyboard focus.
 A screen-reader won’t tell you which card is highlighted, it will tell you what item is focused — users can hear one card but hotkeys will effect another.
 What Trello has done is invent a third, new kind of point-of-regard guess, which is neither focus nor hover, and which integrates with neither the browser nor accessibility tools like screenreaders.

 Now the stage is set for my reckless and bizarre plan: unifying focus and hover.
-What if, in autocompletes, in dropdown menus, in card lists like Trello, there was no hover state, there was only focus?
-And what if focus moves both with the keyboard and with the mouse – whichever one the user chose to use?
+What if in card lists like Trello, there was no hover state, there was only focus?
+And what if focus mover both with the keyboard and with the mouse — whichever one the user chose to use?

 From my past year+ of experimentation, this appears to be a plausible pattern.
 Focus drags screen-readers along with it, thus unifying the possible points of regard into a single guess, which can easily receive keyboard commands.